Biological pigment: Carotenoids and carotenoproteins

 Carotenoids are the most common group of pigments found in nature.
 Over 600 different kinds of carotenoids are found in animals, plants, and microorganisms.

-Animals are incapable of making their own carotenoids and thus rely on plants for these pigments.
+Marine animals are incapable of making their own carotenoids and thus rely on plants for these pigments.
 Carotenoproteins are especially common among marine animals.
 These complexes are responsible for the various colors (red, purple, blue, green, etc.) to these marine invertebrates for mating rituals and camouflage.
 There are two main types of carotenoproteins: Type A and Type B. Type A has carotenoids (chromogen) which are stoichiometrically associated with a simple protein (glycoprotein).
 The second type, Type B, has carotenoids which are associated with a lipo protein and is usually less stable.
 While Type A is commonly found in the surface (shells and skins) of marine invertebrates, Type B is usually in eggs, ovaries, and blood.
 The colors and characteristic absorption of these carotenoprotein complexes are based upon the chemical binding of the chromogen and the protein subunits.

-For example, the blue carotenoprotein, linckiacyanin has about 100-200 carotenoid molecules per every complex.
+For example, the blue carotenoprotein, linckiacyanin has about 100–200 carotenoid molecules per every complex.
 In addition, the functions of these pigment-protein complexes also change their chemical structure as well.
 Carotenoproteins that are within the photosynthetic structure are more common, but complicated.
 Pigment-protein complexes that are outside of the photosynthetic system are less common, but have a simpler structure.
 For example, there are only two of these blue astaxanthin-proteins in the jellyfish, Velella velella, contains only about 100 carotenoids per complex.

 A common carotenoid in animals is astaxanthin, which gives off a purple-blue and green pigment.
 Astaxanthin's color is formed by creating complexes with proteins in a certain order.
 For example, the crustochrin has approximately 20 astaxanthin molecules bonded with protein.
 When the complexes interact by exciton-exciton interaction, it lowers the absorbance maximum, changing the different color pigments.